 WEEK KM 5 It's important to get these regular walks in as Race to the Castle requires you to walk two long days back-to-back.
 Keep working on consistency.
 15km 6 This weekend you'll walk 8km on Sunday - this will be near two hours on your feet.
 Congratulate yourself and enjoy the achievement!
 20km 7 Your first 10km this weekend.
 During the long walk, make sure you eat and drink well and, if possible, complete it on similar terrain to St Oswald's Way.
-20km 8 Back to back 8km this weekend!
+20km Back to back 8km this weekend!
 Keep tapping the sessions out.
 Log those kms and reward yourself for every single session with good recovery.
 24km 9 This week will feel very easy compared to the last few weeks.
 Well done for getting this far.
 Rest up and prepare for the next increase to Block 3.
 15km

-WEEK MON TUES WED THUR FRI SAT SUN ✓

-10 REST 3km 5km Cross training REST 12km 5km

-11 REST 4km 4km Cross training REST 11km 11km

-12 REST 4km 6km Cross training REST 13km 7km

-13 REST 3km 7km Cross training REST 12km 12km

-14 REST 5km REST Cross training 8km 5km REST
+WEEK MON TUES WED THUR FRI SAT SUN ✓ 10 REST Hill 5km 5km Cross training REST 12km 5km 11 REST Hill 5km 4km Cross training REST 11km 11km 12 REST Hill 5km 6km Cross training REST 13km 7km 13 REST Hill 5km 7km Cross training REST 12km 12km 14 REST Hill 5km REST Cross training 8km 5km REST

-WEEK KM 10 Pay close attention to what shoes and clothing you feel comfiest in as the miles increase.
-25km 11 Your first long back-to-back weekend.
+WEEK KM 10 Your first long back-to-back weekend.
+Doing long back-to-back sessions is a 11 Your first long back-to-back weekend.
 Doing long back-to-back sessions is a super way to build strength and mental toughness.
-30km 12 Another solid week banked.
+31km 12 Another solid week banked.
 Just one more to go before some down-time!
 Make sure you carry plenty of food and drink and relax hard on the Sunday!
-30km 13 The 12km back-to-backs will be hard but if you've got this far then you definitely have the fitness to nail it.
-34km 14 Rest hard because the next 4 weeks will be challenging.
+31km 13 The 12km back-to-backs will be hard but if you've got this far then you definitely have the fitness to nail it.
+36km 14 Rest hard because the next 4 weeks will be challenging.
 You can do this!
 Try and get that walk in on Friday so you can take Sunday totally off.
 18km